ashutosh-roy/Tinkering_With_Code/theory/java/corejava/GFG___200Plus___Questions__Understood___And__Added__In__OwnWords.md

 17. Why is StringBuffer called mutable?
 18. How is the creation of a String using new() different from that of a literal?
 19. What is the constructor?

+____
+**Abstract vs Interface**
+Abstract is used when there's a common functionality to be implemented by a set of classes.
+It is *extend*ed

+Interface is used when there's a contract defined and multiple classes need to adhere to it.
+It is *implement*ed

+So there's a car which can be an interface (to define behaviour which will serve like a contract) and an abstract method.